lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 How to launch
 -------------
-To launch noblenote go to the menu -> Acessories -> noblenote or run
+To launch noblenote go to the menu :menuselection:`Acessories --> noblenote` or run

 .. code::